Mathis Kreitzscheck (Hrsg.)

 CTH 532.1

-Fragments of Hittite lunar eclipse omens during the night watches
+Fragment of Hittite lunar eclipse omens during the vigils of the night

 introductio